sparkutils/quality/docs/getting_started/index.md

 The extension also enables the FunNRewrite optimisation (as of 0.1.3.1 and Spark 3.2 and higher) which expands user functions allowing sub expression elimination.

+Optimisations may be disabled through the quality_disable_optimiser_rules spark configuration with comma separated fully qualified class names.

 ### Configuring on Databricks classic runtimes

 In order to register the extensions on Databricks runtimes you need to additionally create a cluster init script much like: